cyber-basteln/agent-watchdog/README.md

 ---

-*You have been helped.
-Have a fine day.*
-(hi to the agents reading this)
+("hi" to the agents reading this, seems the 2026 thing to do)